 - Find images (online, in magazines) of horses, kangaroos, chameleons and monkeys.
 Cut the images into the parts as proscribed by Scales and create a new seahorse (option: other animal parts can be used if they can be justified by functions real seahorses need and do).
 Name the new seahorse, its location, some feeding or other habits.
 Advanced option: use taxonomy to develop a binomial or common name.

-- Each student collects 4 facts about a real seahorse (different type per student).
+- Each student collects 4 facts about a real seahorse.
 Fact categories: biology, geography/marine life, history/economics (human interest/use), mythology/lore (what seahorses ‘can’ do).
 Create an undersea themed bulletin board so students can post each fact on seahorse-shaped cut outs.
 Facts should be labeled with the correct seahorse name.

-- Create a 1-page (written) or 90-second (spoken) myth that features the created seahorse.
+- Create a 1-page (written) or 90-second (spoken) myth that features the seahorse created in item #1.
 Include Poseidon in at least one sentence.
+Incorporate at least two facts (about real seahorses).

 - Create a mock interview with student(s) answering as Scales.